SMTC DEADLINE ALERT: Semtech Corporation (SMTC) Investors With Losses Encouraged To Contact Hagens Berman Before Apr. 22Nd Deadline In Securities Class Action

 Visit:

+CEO Hou's acknowledgement of close collaboration, specifically regarding "rack designs," has drawn attention in light of the lawsuit's claims that Semtech failed to disclose necessary rack architecture changes.
+The suit, filed in the Central District of California, claims the company overstated the product's market readiness and projected ramp-up timeline.

-During the Class Period, Semtech has touted its CopperEdge products which are intended for use in next generation 400G and 800G data center interconnects using copper cable and backplane interconnects.
-The company has said“the new CopperEdge portfolio continues to offer valuable solutions that our customers need to meet current and future market demands[.]”
+The complaint alleges claims on behalf of investors who purchased Semtech securities between August 27, 2024, and February 7, 2025.
+During this period, Semtech allegedly promoted its CopperEdge portfolio, designed for 400G and 800G data center applications using copper cable and backplane interconnects, asserting it provided "valuable solutions" to meet customer demands.

-The complaint alleges that Semtech made false and misleading statements, while failing to disclose crucial information to investors.
-Specifically, the suit contends that its CopperEdge products:

-- Did not meet the needs of its server rack customer or end users; Required certain rack architecture changes; and Would not, as previously represented, ramp-up during fiscal 2026.
+The complaint alleges Semtech made "false and misleading statements" by failing to disclose key information.
+Specifically, the suit contends the CopperEdge products did not meet the needs of a key server rack customer, required significant rack architecture modifications, and would not achieve the previously forecast fiscal 2026 ramp-up.

-Investors learned the truth on February 7, 2025, when Semtech revealed that CopperEdge sales would not“ramp-up over the course of fiscal year 2026.”
-The company blamed this adverse development on“feedback from a server rack customer,”“discussions with end users of the server rack platform,” and the need for“certain rack architecture changes.”
-As a result, the company expects CopperEdge sales to be“lower than the Company's previously disclosed floor case estimate of $50 million.”
+The revelation of these issues on February 7, 2025, triggered a sharp market reaction.
+Semtech disclosed that CopperEdge sales would not "ramp-up over the course of fiscal year 2026" due to "feedback from a server rack customer," "discussions with end users," and the need for "certain rack architecture changes."
+The company further revised its sales projections, indicating CopperEdge revenue would fall below the previously stated $50 million floor.

-The market reacted swiftly.
-On February 10, 2025, Semtech's stock price plummeted by over 30%, erasing over $1.4 billion in market capitalization in a single trading day.
+The market's response was immediate and severe.
+On February 10, 2025, Semtech's stock price plunged by more than 30%, resulting in a loss of over $1.4 billion in market capitalization in a single trading day, according to market data.
+The lawsuit seeks damages for investors who suffered losses as a result of the alleged misrepresentations.

-After the Class Period, on March 13, 2025, Semtech revealed during its Q4 2025 earnings call that“[w]e now expect CopperEdge demand at our anchor customers to be lower than our prior expectations for three to four quarters[.]”

-“We are concerned that Semtech may have known about- but did not disclose that- there were problems with its CopperEdge products, including Nvidia's reported plan to come out with a new processing unit to address heating issues that may be linked to Semtech's products,” said Reed Kathrein, the Hagens Berman Partner leading the firm's probe.
+“The CEO's statements regarding close customer collaboration suggest a need for thorough investigation into the timeline of information sharing between Semtech and its customers,” said Reed Kathrein, the Hagens Berman Partner leading the firm's probe.

 Whistleblowers: Persons with non-public information regarding Semtech should consider their options to help in the investigation or take advantage of the SEC Whistleblower program.
 Under the new program, whistleblowers who provide original information may receive rewards totaling up to 30 percent of any successful recovery made by the SEC.
 For more information, call Reed Kathrein at 844-916-0895 or email ... .